-Keep in mind that high salaries are not always everything: you have to also weigh the local cost of living and benefit packages to determine how much you’ll be able to save during your teaching stint.
+However, It's important to keep in mind that high salaries are not the only variable for a financially rewarding job teaching abroad.
+You should always consider the local cost of living and benefits packages to determine how much you’ll be able to save during your time teaching ESL.
+Many jobs will offer benefits beyond what you may expect, including room, board, and travel expenses in addition to the esl teacher salary.

-Although some countries and regions still pay very little (like teaching gigs in Thailand or Central America), other countries, particularly teaching jobs in the Middle East and Asia, are compensating English teachers with surprisingly decent wages.
-The highest paid ESL jobs can often be found in these parts of the world.
+Although some countries and regions still pay very little (like teaching gigs in Thailand or Central America), other countries, particularly teaching jobs in the Middle East and Asia, are paying English teachers surprisingly strong salaries.
+The highest-paid English teaching jobs can often be found in these parts of the world.

-Aside from the high salary, you can also expect to receive extensive benefits in the UAE, including a housing allowance, relocation allowance, flights home, and government health care.
-Plus, your salary will most likely be tax free!
-When all of this is combined, it's very easy to save lots of money while teaching here.
+Along with a high salary, ESL teachers can expect to receive an extensive benefits package in the U.A.E., including a housing allowance, relocation allowance, flights home, and government health care.
+Plus, your salary will most likely be tax-free!
+When all of this is combined, saving money on a teacher's salary here is very achievable.

 New Job Postings in the U.A.E